-I think of that day he stopped me there in the dark to say that Mom's doctor had diagnosed emphysema.

-She was going to be ok, but she had to stop smoking.
-She would be ok if she would just stop smoking.

-But she wasn't quitting.
-She wouldn't quit.
+The time he stopped me there in secret to say Mom's doctor had diagnosed emphysema.
+She was going to be ok, but she had to quit smoking.
+She would be ok if she would just quit smoking But she wasn't quitting.
+She hadn't quit.